gary-dalton/public-documents/content/en/blog/recipes/abs-workout.md

 ## Introduction

-Choose one gof the groups to workout, _Group 1_, _Group 2_, or _Advanced_.
+Choose one of the groups to workout, _Group 1_, _Group 2_, or _Advanced_.
 Perform each exercise for the time indicated, taking breaks as needed.
 It is expected that you will fully cycle through a single group to get a complete workout.
 Completing a group will give you a 14 minute workout.

 <!-- ### Group 1